 Efty allows you to have buy it now prices, and also to accept offers, with a range set for those offers.
 You can direct a domain name so that it acts as the central place for all of your Efty listings.
 For example, mine is www.frugal.bid.
 Note that they only show a few recently added names at the home page, but if you scroll to bottom of page you can find see all that are available, and can search by extension, subject or other ways.

-People won't find your domain except by entering the exact name in a web browser (and being directed to Efty viat domain name server settings), or directing them there with links from your own website.
+People probably won't find your domain except by entering the exact name in a web browser or being directed from links at your own website or social media accounts.

 If you have domain names to sell and have not tried Efty you should, and they have a 30 day free trial period.
-The people who run Efty are very responsive and the system is very easy to use.
+The people who run Efty are very responsive, and the system is very easy to use.
+The service keeps getting better, and once you are past a few dozen domain names to manage it really helps to have a service like Efty.

 Namecheap MarketplaceI like Namecheap a lot as a registrar, and when you have names registered with them it is very easy to place them for sale on their marketplace.
 I really like how fast and automatic the purchase and transfer is for both buyer and seller.
 I have explained the transfer process in a previous post that you can read here.